camunda/camunda-docs-manual/content/reference/bpmn20/tasks/task-markers.md

 The isSequential attribute indicates if the instances of that activity are executed sequentially or in parallel.

 The number of instances are calculated once, when entering the activity.
 There are a few ways of configuring this.
-On way is directly specifying a number by using the `loopCardinality` child element.
+One way is directly specifying a number by using the `loopCardinality` child element.

 ```xml
 <multiInstanceLoopCharacteristics isSequential="false|true">